 Issues such as missing signatures, or areas that haven’t been filled out, are guaranteed to stall the process.
 If you submit copies of paperwork and documentation that are blurry or difficult to read, you may be asked to resubmit them.
 The same goes for photos.

-The worst case scenario for improper paperwork revolves around the possibility that the officer believes that you’re trying to manipulate the process or falsify information, which can lead to more lengthy delays.
+The worst case scenario for improper paperwork revolves around the possibility that the immigration officer believes that you’re trying to manipulate the process or falsify information (referred to as "misrepresentation", which can lead to more lengthy delays and other consequences.